2025 FIVB Volleyball Women's Club World Championship

-The 2025 FIVB Volleyball Women's Club World Championship is the 18th edition of the competition.
-It is hosted in São Paulo, Brazil, from 9 to 14 December 2025.
+The 2025 FIVB Volleyball Women's Club World Championship was the 18th edition of the competition.
+It was hosted in São Paulo, Brazil, from 9 to 14 December 2025.
+Italy's Savino Del Bene Scandicci were crowned champions for their first time.
+Hosts Osasco São Cristóvão Saúde won third place match and marked the return of a Brazilian club to the podium since Minas's second place at the 2018 edition.

 Qualification

 Eight teams were qualified for the 2025 FIVB Club World Championship: